bennomad/SmartJobScraper/README.md

 pip install openai pandas selenium tqdm webdriver-manager
 ```

 - **Chrome Browser**: Ensure you have the latest version of Chrome installed on your computer as this script uses Selenium with ChromeDriver for web scraping.
+Chrome will run in non-headless mode, meaning a browser window will visibly open and navigate through the sites during the scraping process.
+This approach is used as headless mode can sometimes cause issues with site interactions.

 ## Getting Started